What first began as a sense of helplessness, turned into a driving motivation to avert the human cost of incarceration and keep families together.

 They often broke down and cried when conveying how appreciative they felt knowing that at last there was this small chance that their full stories and circumstances would be conveyed to the court.

-While it was a hardship on many levels for Rebecca and her family to travel so much and to dedicate so much time to helping these families, with each new story it became increasingly clear that there was an urgent necessity for the humanizing video portraits they were creating.
+With each new story it became increasingly clear that there was an urgent necessity for the humanizing video portraits they were creating.

 To more authentically describe the lives